We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

 These dashing horses, men and women commanded huge followings at shows along the eastern seaboard.
 Try picking who is horse and who is rider from names including Musician, Mrs Stace, Maisie, Bob Chittick, Nelson Chittick, Dariel, Rowley Doctor, Thumbs Up, Lady Radium, Dolly Fogg, Dungog, Emilie Roach and Azara!

 Famous national horses and riders pitched themselves against local heroes and amazing feats of high jumping were celebrated with enormous rivalry and enthusiasm.

-Indigenous Australians an essential part of the bush riding story
+Indigenous Australians and bush riding

 Bush culture horse sports